onyx-platform/onyx-datomic/README.md

 ##### commit-tx

 Writes new entity maps to datomic.
-Will automatically assign tempid's for the partition if a value for :datomic/partition is supplied and datomic transaction data is in map form. tx-data returned by datomic.api/transact is injected into the pipeline event map under `:datomic/written`.
+Will automatically assign tempid's for the partition if a value for :datomic/partition is supplied and datomic transaction data is in map form.

 Catalog entry: